Resonance in black hole ringdown: Benchmarking quasinormal mode excitation and extraction: Results

-Figure~\ref{fig:extractedamplitude_deltasource_minimize_relative_error} shows the extracted amplitudes at the fitting start times at which the relative error is minimized.
 Although we do not yet know how to determine such optimal start times in practice, it is useful to regard them as a benchmark of the ``best fitting.''
 In this case, the extracted amplitudes almost lie on the red line.
 The anticipated knot-shaped structure for the fifth and sixth overtones is still absent, but their extracted amplitudes nevertheless display a rough pattern of resonant amplification.
 A clearer extraction of resonance structure may require improvements to the fitting algorithm and/or the use of waveforms with smaller tail contributions.